alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 ### Live

 Live audio processing tools, use the microphone as input.
+This requires running on a device that has at least one microphone / audio input.
+Go to the **Settings** screen to display available audio sources and select the one to use.

 #### Resonator / C++